ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 #### IFactoryDataService

-the `IFactoryDataService` defines the base CRUDL methods all DataServices must implement.
-All Data Services are loaded into the Services container through the interface and consumed through this interface.
-Note the use of `TRecord` in each method.
+`IFactoryDataService` defines the base CRUDL methods DataServices must implement.
+Data Services are defined in the Services container using the interface and consumed through the interface.
+Note `TRecord` in each method and it's constraints.
+There are two `GetRecordListAsync` methods.
+One gets the whole dataset, the other uses a `Paginstor` object to page and sort the dataset.
+More on the `Paginator` in articles 5.

 ```csharp
 public interface IFactoryDataService